intel/neural-compressor/docs/source/sq_medium_blog.md

     <img src="./imgs/sq_pc.png"/>
 </div>

-## SmoothQuant and Our Enhancement
+## SmoothQuant and our enhancement
 ### SmoothQuant
 In the previous subsection, we have explained why per-channel quantization could not be applied for activation, even though it could lead to lower quantization loss.
 However, the quantization error loss of activation plays an important role in the accuracy loss of model quantization[^2][^3][^4].